MeltwaterArchive/ms-lib-testrest/README.md

 Begin by installing this package through Composer.
 Edit your project's `composer.json` file to require `datasift/behat-extension`.

+If you need support for Guzzle 4-5, use testrest-extension 4.x.

 	"require-dev": {
 		"datasift/testrest-extension": "4.*"
+	}

+If you need support for Guzzle 6, use testrest-extension 5.x.

+	"require-dev": {
+		"datasift/testrest-extension": "5.*"
 	}

 Next, update Composer from the Terminal: